jekyll/jekyll-seo-tag/README.md

   * `name` - If the name of the thing that the page represents is different from the page title. (i.e.: "Frank's Café" vs "Welcome to Frank's Café")
   * `type` - The type of things that the page represents.
 This must be a [Schema.org type](http://schema.org/docs/schemas.html), and will probably usually be something like [`BlogPosting`](http://schema.org/BlogPosting), [`NewsArticle`](http://schema.org/NewsArticle), [`Person`](http://schema.org/Person), [`Organization`](http://schema.org/Organization), etc.
   * `links` - An array of other URLs that represent the same thing that this page represents.
 For instance, Jane's bio page might include links to Jane's GitHub and Twitter profiles.
-  * `date_modified` - An override for the `dateModified` field in the JSON-LD output.
-Useful when the file timestamp does not match the true time that the content was modified.
+  * `date_modified` - (YYYY-MM-DD hh:mm) A manual override for the `dateModified` field in the JSON-LD output.
+This field will take **first priority** for the `dateModified` output.
+This is useful when the file timestamp does not match the true time that the content was modified.
+    * A user may also install [Last Modified At](https://github.com/gjtorikian/jekyll-last-modified-at) which will offer an alternative way of providing for the `dateModified` field.

 ### Customizing image output